ScottMcGready/the-conference-bible/organisation_and_planning.md

 ## Green room

-TBC
+Having a dedicated room on site where speakers can dump their bags, rehearse their talk, and chat with volunteers is recommended.
+Supplying the green room with water, caffiene, and biscuits.
+Speakers can get incredibly nervous and forget to eat or drink before their slot.
+Ensuring they have had some coffee, a biscuit, or even a glass of water before taking to the stage to present can avoid any fainting episodes.

+Virtual only conferences benefit from the simplicity of creating a green room/private area for speakers to interact with organisers, volunteers, and other speakers.
+Although simple, it's recommended not to forget this step as speakers may have technical questions they'd rather not ask in front of attendees.

 ## Keynotes

 Having a keynote (or multiple) planned early can help structure the overall theme of your conference and shape, or even boost, the talk or workshop submissions.

 ## Legality